 For more than seven years, Joseph Kennedy, a former assistant football coach at Bremerton High School in Bremerton, Washington, delivered prayers to students on the 50-yard line immediately after games.
 When the Bremerton School District learned what Kennedy was doing, it sought to accommodate his religious beliefs by offering him time and space to pray before and after games where students would not feel coerced to participate.
 But Kennedy refused, insisting instead that he must be allowed to continue having the midfield prayers with students at games.
 After he announced to the media his plan to continue having the prayers, community members stormed the field to join him after the game, knocking over some students in the process.
 The School District was thus left with no choice but to place him on paid administrative leave.
 And instead of reapplying to be a coach the next year, as all coaches were required to do every spring, Kennedy sued the School District in the U.S. District Court for the Western District of Washington.

 The Supreme Court announced on January 14, 2022, that it would take the case.
 Americans United filed its merits brief with the Court in late March.
-On April 25, 2022, AU Legal Director Richard Katskee delivered oral argument at the Court.
-We expect a decision by the end of June.
+On April 25, 2022, AU Legal Director Richard Katskee argued before the Court.